Go back to Insights >

 Threat Assessment

-The first step of all our engagements is to identify the client’s exposure to possible threats.
-This requires understanding not only the technology used, but also how it is deployed and what kind of data is processed therein.
+The first step is to identify the client’s exposure to possible threats.
+This requires understanding the technology used.
+But also how it is deployed and what kind of data is processed with it.

 Connected systems and IoT devices are exposed to a wide range of security risks.
-Companies which develop IoT systems supposed to secure assets, data and processes in the long run, need to identify what are the entry points that matter.
+Companies which develop IoT systems are supposed to secure assets, data and processes in the long run.
+They shall identify what are the entry points that matter.
 Threats and constraints landscape analysis from the business model, technological and contextual standpoints increase awareness of potential threats scenarios and enables development teams to focus their effort on reaching the desired level of security of the IoT system.

-A comprehensive device and system-wide threat assessment encompassing the quantum threats will provide a list of envisioned risks and threats scenarios, the likelihood of an event with a successful attack and its impact for the product, the user and/or the business.
-Quantum-Secure Architecture.
-The importance to select the right components and to implement the right configuration at start or enable a future shift towards quantum-secure solutions will ensure the desired security level to be reached and maintained over time.
-The security architecture of an IoT system must provide appropriate measures to protect the most critical assets to reach the business objectives while accepting risk where appropriate.
+A comprehensive device and system-wide threat assessment encompassing the quantum threats will provide a list of envisioned risks and threats scenarios.
+The likelihood of an event with a successful attack and its impact for the product, the user and/or the business are also part of threat assessment.

 Cryptographic Discovery and Inventory

-We detect and compile an inventory of all the cryptographic artifacts on the system in exam within hosts, storage, and network.
+We detect and compile an inventory of all the cryptographic artifacts on the evaluated system within hosts, storage, and network.
 This includes SSL certificates, cryptographic keys, libraries, transmission protocols, and more.
-Weak cryptography is flagged for inspection.
+Cryptography that is not quantum resistant is flagged for inspection.

 Quantum-Secure Architecture

-We help you designing quantum-resistant hardware or software architectures, or to review an existing one.
-Crucial for long lifecycle products or services, or for enterprises who need long-term compliance.
+We help you to design quantum-resistant hardware or software architectures, or to review existing ones.
+This is crucial for long-lifecycle products or services, or for enterprises who need long-term security compliance.

 Our experts perform a detailed evaluation of any issue found in the discovery or testing phase, including cryptographic artifacts, hardware side-channels, and code.
-We rank these issues by severity and provide mitigation recommendations taking into account the latest technology developments.
+We rank these issues by severity and provide mitigation recommendations considering the latest technology developments and including quantum computer threat.

-We reproduce public attacks on the hardware implementations such as SPHINCS+, CRYSTALS-Dilithium, or CRYSTALS-Kyber and investigate new ones using fault injection and side-channel attacks.
+We reproduce public attacks on implementations such as SPHINCS+, CRYSTALS-Dilithium, or CRYSTALS-Kyber and investigate new ones using fault injection and side-channel attacks[2].
 We perform research of vulnerabilities on custom solutions.
-We validate the robustness of quantum-secure algorithms design, implementation and their countermeasures.
+We validate the robustness of quantum-secure algorithms design, their implementation and their countermeasures.

 “On Protecting SPHINCS+ Against Fault Attacks” https://ia.cr/2023/042 (CHES 2023)